MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-compression.md

 ## Understanding and controlling compression behaviors

-SMB compression in Windows Server 2022 and Windows 11 Insider Preview uses a default algorithm where it attempts to compress the first 524,288,000 bytes (500 MiB) of a file during transfer and tracks that at least 104,857,600 bytes (100 MiB) compressed within that 500-MiB range.
+SMB compression in Windows Server 2022 and Windows 11 uses a default algorithm where it attempts to compress the first 524,288,000 bytes (500 MiB) of a file during transfer and tracks that at least 104,857,600 bytes (100 MiB) compressed within that 500-MiB range.
 If fewer than 100 MiB is compressible, SMB compression stops trying to compress the rest of the file.
 If at least 100 MiB compresses, SMB compression attempts to compress the rest of the file.
 This means that very large files with compressible data - for instance, a multi-gigabyte virtual machine disk - are likely to compress but a relatively small file - even a very compressible one - will not compress.

 > [!NOTE]
-> This behavior will not remain the default in non-Preview Windows Server 2022 and Windows.
-It was first changed in Windows 11 Insider Preview build 22449.
+> This behavior will not remain the default in Windows Server 2022 and Windows 11.
+It was first changed in Windows 11 Insider Preview build 22449, where SMB will no longer use this decision algorithm by default.
+For more information review [Announcing Windows 11 Insider Preview Build 22449](https://blogs.windows.com/windows-insider/2021/09/02/announcing-windows-11-insider-preview-build-22449/).

 If you want SMB compression to aggressively compress no matter what the file size is, you can override the defaults: